 John Perkins Jr., son of the early Ipswich settler, was assigned the role of Quartermaster for the military preparations of the town, a title of which he retained throughout his life and included in deeds and other public documents.

-In 1668, Quartermaster Perkins bought an eight acre lot from William Hubbard with house, barns, and stables on High Street north of Mineral St. Observing that business at the nearby White Horse Inn was profitable, he sought license in 1668 to keep an ordinary, and received permission to open his house and draw wine, but not to sell to townsmen to be drunk in the house.
+In 1668, Quartermaster Perkins bought an eight acre lot from William Hubbard with house, barns, and stables on High Street north of Mineral St. Observing that business at the nearby White Horse Inn was profitable, he sought license in 1668 to keep an ordinary, and received permission to open his house and draw wine, but not less than a quart at a time and none to be drunk in his house.
+All who were licensed were bound “not to sell by retail to any but men of family, and of good repute, nor sell any after sunset; and that they shall be ready to give account of what liquors they sell by retail, the quantity, time and to whom.”

 High Street was a part of the Bay Road, and Perkins’ inn became a popular resort for town folks and travelers.
 Evidently the Quartermaster allowed large liberties to his patrons, for his house became the scene more than once of violent disorder.
 In March 1672. there was a shooting affray in which Mark Quilter, a notorious drunk was ordered away, the candle was blown out, and someone shot him in the darkness.